 Bounce attacks are a very tricky type of DDoS attacks.
 However, we can learn a lot from it when we take a deep dive into its technical make up and can better understand the logic and features of a bounce attack.
 This article aims to offer a bit more insight into bounce attacks and how to protect against them.

 Bounce Attacks – A Background

 Early on, attackers initiating bounce attacks such as SYN bounce attacks, change the source IP addresses of SYN packets to the IP addresses of the recipients and send the packets to many servers (which are the reflectors).
 The servers return SYN/ACK messages to the recipients according to the three-way handshake rules.
 In this case, a large number of unexpected SYN/ACK messages are sent from various IP addresses to the victims, creating SYN/ACK-based DDoS attacks.
-This is rarely used nowadays because it causes a high cost to the hackers and many servers have been protected against such attacks.
+This is rarely used nowadays because it causes a high cost to the attackers and many servers have been protected against such attacks.
 However, the logic of this type of attack has a profound influence.
-Hackers have been exploring a great variety of reflectors and increasingly amplifying the effect on them.
+Attackers have been exploring a great variety of reflectors and increasingly amplifying the effect on them.

 What are ‘Reflectors’?

 1. Reflectors must be widely distributed and large in quantity.

 2. There must be a function, vulnerability, module, or interaction mechanism that enables "bounce".

 It is noticeable that in recent years, the DNS servers, NTP servers, and SSDP devices widely deployed across the internet have been used intentionally as reflectors.
 The DDoS attacks initiated with these reflectors have emerged account for a large proportion of DDoS attacks over the past few years.
 Although these reflectors work on L7, they mainly leverage heavy traffic to cause network congestion, which is basically similar to attacks with large UDP packets.